Camp Info - FAQ

 12/ What does my child need to bring to camp?

-Sun cream if the sun is shining please apply in the morning and send the bottle with them in their bag.
+Sun cream, please apply in the morning and send the bottle with them in their bag and they will be reminded to reapply it during the day.

 One towel for aged 7 and under and two towels for aged 8 and over, swimming togs, swimming cap, goggles and armbands.(Swim caps are mandatory in our pool)

 A rain jacket, 2 changes of clothes and a pair of old shoes for water activities.
 Please put the child’s name on all belongings.
-Please don’t bring valuables or phones, please do not bring precious toys or branded/valuable/precious items of clothes as they may get lost.
+Please don’t bring valuables or phones, phones and such devices are banned.
+Please do not bring precious toys or branded/valuable/precious items of clothes as they may get lost.

 Swimming togs/shorts/t-shirts can be worn on the waterpark.
 You can bring a second pair of swimming togs.